aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 1. The choice of class set.
-What if your model during learning is presented with three classes, say "benign, SQLi, XSS" and in production it encounters a "CSRF" attack?
+What if your model during learning is presented with three classes, say "benign, SQLi, XSS" and in production it encounters a "CSRF" attack or even a brand new attack technique?
 2. The meaning of these classes.
-Suppose you need to defend 10 customers each one of them, running very different web applications.
-For most of them you would have no idea what a single "SQLi" attack against their application really looks like.
+Suppose you need to protect ten customers each of them running completely different web applications.
+For most of them you would have no idea what a single "SQL Injection" attack against their application really looks like.
 This means you would have to somehow artificially construct your learning datasets which is a horrible decision because you will end up learning on data from a completely different distribution than your real data is.
 3. Interpretability of the results of your model.
-Ok, it came up with the "SQLi" label, now what?
-You and most importantly your customer (who is a) the first one to see the alert b) is not an expert on web attacks) has to guess which part of the request our model has considered to be malicious.
+Ok, it came up with the "SQL Injection" label, now what?
+You and most importantly your customer, who is the first one to see the alert and typically is not an expert in web attacks, has to guess which part of the request our model has considered to be malicious.

-Keeping that in mind we have decided to anyway give classification a try.
+Keeping that in mind we have decided to give classification a try anyway.

 Since HTTP protocol is text-based it was obvious that we had to take a look at modern text classifiers.
 One of the well-known examples is sentiment analysis of IMDB movie review dataset.
 Some solutions use RNNs to classify these reviews.
 We decided to use a similar RNN classification model with some slight differences.
-For instance, natural language classification RNNs use word embeddings however it is not clear what words are in a non-natural language like HTTP.
-That's why we decided to use char embeddings in our model.
+For instance, natural language classification RNNs use word embeddings, however it is not clear what words there are in a non-natural language like HTTP.
+That's why we decided to use character embeddings in our model.

-After finishing developing and testing the model all the problems predicted earlier were obvious but at least our team has moved from useless speculations to some result.
+After finishing developing and testing the model all the problems predicted earlier became obvious but at least our team has moved from useless speculations to some result.

-### How did we proceed
+### How we proceeded

 From there we have decided to take some steps in the direction of making the results of our model more interpretable.
-At some point, we came across the mechanism of attention and started to integrate it into our model.
-And that yielded some promising results: at some point, everything came together and we got some human-interpretable results.
+At some point we came across the mechanism of "attention" and started to integrate it into our model.
+And that yielded some promising results: finally, everything came together and we got some human-interpretable results.
 Now our model started to output not only the labels but also the attention coefficients for every character of the input.

-If that could be visualized, say, in a web interface, we could color the exact place where the "SQLi" attack has been found.
+If that could be visualized, say, in a web interface, we could color the exact place where the "SQL Injection" attack has been found.
 That was a good result, however, the other problems still remained unsolved.

-It was clear that we have to keep going in the direction of exploiting the attention mechanism and to drift away from the task of classification.
-After reading a lot of related research (for instance, "attention is all you need", "word2vec", encoder-decoder architectures) on sequence models and experimenting with our data we able to create an anomaly-detection model that would finally work more in a way a human expert does.
+It was clear that we have to keep going in the direction of benefiting from the attention mechanism and to drift away from the task of classification.
+After reading a lot of related research (for instance, "attention is all you need", "word2vec", encoder-decoder architectures) on sequence models and experimenting with our data we were able to create an anomaly-detection model that would finally work more or less in a way how a human expert does.

 ### Autoencoders

-At some point it became clear that an Autoencoder[5] fits our goal the most.
+At some point it became clear that an Autoencoder [5] fits our goal the most.
-Autoencoder is a networks that sets it's target values equal to it's input values.
-The idea is to teach the network to re-create things it has seen, or, in other words approximate an identity function.
-If the trained autoencoder is given an anomalous point it is likely to re-create it with a high degree of error.
+Autoencoder is a network that sets its target values equal to its input values.
+The idea is to teach the network to re-create things it has seen, or, in other words, approximate an identity function.
+If the trained autoencoder is given an anomalous sample it is likely to re-create it with a high degree of error.

 ![bank](images/detecting-web-attacks-rnn-02.png)